MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-countries.md

 ---
-title: "Supported regions for app governance" f1.keywords:
+title: Supported regions for app governance ms.date: 10/29/2021 ms.topic: hub-page
-- NOCSH
-ms.date: 10/29/2021
-ms.author: v-tophillips
-author: JoeDavies-MSFT
-manager: laurawi
-audience: Admin
-ms.topic: hub-page
-ms.service: O365-seccomp
-ms.collection: m365-security-compliance
-ms.localizationpriority: high
-search.appverid:
-- MOE150
-- MET150
 description: "List of countries where app governance is available."
 ---

 # App governance supported countries

 The Microsoft app governance add-on for Defender for Cloud Apps is available in the following countries and regions:

 |Country  |Region  |
 |---------|---------|